SichangHe/mdbook_ls/README.md

     This limitation will hopefully be lifted in the future by whitelisting certain preprocessors to be fed with the whole book.
-- The book's source directory cannot be changed after the preview starts.

 ### Future work for incremental preview

 - Do a full rebuild on manual page refresh.
 - Make the `link` preprocessor work.
-- Avoid copying static files, additional JavaScript, and CSS files.

 ## Debugging